On two geometric realizations of an affine Hecke algebra: Outline of the argument

 We concentrate on the equivalence \eqref{I0I0}, the equivalence \eqref{I0I} is similar, and \eqref{II} will be deduced formally from \eqref{I0I0}.

 Consider the following sequence of maps

 Moving from right to left in this sequence, we successively equip $\Dhat$ with the linear structure for the corresponding stack.

-The $pt/\LG$ linear structure comes from an action of the tensor category $Rep(\LG)$ on the abelian category $\P_{I^0I}$.
+The $pt/\LG$-linear structure comes from an action of the tensor category $Rep(\LG)$ on the abelian category $\P_{I^0I}$.
 Such an action was defined in \cite{KGB} where the {\em central sheaves} categorifying the canonical basis in the center of the affine Hecke algebra were constructed; an extension of the action to $\P_{I^0I^0}$ is sketched in section \ref{moncen} below.

-By a version of the Tannakian formalism, lifting an action of the tensor category $Rep(\LG)$ to a $\Lg/\LG$ linear structure amounts to equipping the $Rep(\LG)$ action with a tensor endomorphism.
+By a version of the Tannakian formalism, lifting an action of the tensor category $Rep(\LG)$ to a $\Lg/\LG$-linear structure amounts to equipping the $Rep(\LG)$ action with a tensor endomorphism.
 Such an endomorphism comes from the {\em logarithm of monodromy} acting on central sheaves: recall that the central sheaves are constructed by nearby cycles which carry a monodromy automorphism.

 We now discuss the two structures of a stack over $\gt/\LG$.
 The starting point here is the familiar observation that for a representation $V$ of $\LG$ the trivial vector bundle $V\otimes \O_\BB$ with fiber $V$ on the flag variety $\BB=\LG/\LB$ carries a canonical filtration whose associated graded is a sum of line bundles.
 This filtration can be lifted to a similar filtration for $V\otimes \O_{\gt}$.
 Under our equivalences this filtration corresponds to a filtration on (monodromic) central sheaves by (monodromic) {\em Wakimoto sheaves} (the non-monodromic version was presented in \cite{AB}, and the monodromic generalization is presented below in \S \ref{Wakimo}).
-It turns out that the filtration defines a monoidal functor $D^b(Coh^\LG(\gt))\to \Dhat$, where $\Dhat$ is a certain completion of $D_{I^0I^0}$ (see below); we then get two commuting actions of $D^b(Coh^\LG(\gt))$ on $D_{I^0I^0}$ from the left and the right action of the monoidal category $\Dhat$ on itself.
-Since $Rep(\LG)$ acts by central functors and the tensor endomorphism is compatible with the central structure, we get the $St/\LG$-linear structure where $St=\gt\times_\Lg \gt$ is the fiber square.
+It turns out that the filtration defines a monoidal functor $D^b(Coh^\LG(\gt))\to \Dhat$.
+We then get two commuting actions of $D^b(Coh^\LG(\gt))$ on $D_{I^0I^0}$ from the left and the right action of the monoidal category $\Dhat$ on itself; combining the two actions we see that $\Dhat$ is naturally a category over $\gt^2/\LG$.
+Since $Rep(\LG)$ acts by {\em central} functors and the tensor endomorphism is compatible with the central structure, we conclude that the $\gt^2/\LG$ linear structure factors through the one for the fiber square $(\gt\times_\Lg \gt)/\LG=St/\LG$.